rene/radiorec/README.md

 ## Acknowledges

-To Tango Icon Library team, because I use their icons were use to create Radiorec icon.
+To Tango Icon Library team, because their icons were used to create Radiorec icon.

 ## Bug report